horacio9a/mfc-node/README.md

 - By pressing 'State/Online' you can enter in the model room with your browser.
 - By pressing the model 'Mob./true' you get a video preview of the current model in separate window of your browser.
 For this feature in My recommendation is to use the Chrome browser with the installed add-on [Play HLS M3u8](https://chrome.google.com/webstore/detail/play-hls-m3u8/ckblfoghkjhaclegefojbgllenffajdc/related) but if you want firefox then need to install [Native HLS Playback](https://addons.mozilla.org/en-US/firefox/addon/native_hls_playback/)
 - If we already have to look at the lines of livestreamer and streamlink I made it to look better and to be useful because we will now know how is big files we are currently recording.
 This can be of help with other downloadings that we do with livestreamer and streamlink.
 In your instalation you must found:
+- A new 'quality' column has been added so it is easy to find HD models.
+It is also possible to sort by the quality criteria that can further facilitate finding the HD models.

    ... /livestreamer_cli/utils/progress.pyc
    or